majidakbari/awesome-app/readme.md

 Then introduce the address in the output to your tribe console.
 Then easily you'll be able to capture Tribe webhooks in your local environment.

 ## Technical discussions (Images/Containers)
-This project includes two docker containers:
+This project includes three docker containers:

 `backend`
 node:17.8.0
 `broker`
 bitnami/rabbitmq
+`datastore`
+postgres:alpine3.15

 ## Further suggestions
 * Manage database connections pool in a better way.